victoria-ianeva/Gaze-Data-from-Web-Searching-Tasks/README.md

   year={2018}

 I. The file "Webtask_github" contains the code used in our experiments.
+This code runs with the files "Web_browse_all" and "Web_search_all", which can be found in the folder "Gaze Data"

 II.
 The folder "Gaze Data" contains the following information: